 The internet is full of medical information, good and bad.
 It is important to look carefully at every website to determine if it is reputable and accurate.
 Follow these rules when evaluating websites:

 Authority - Who runs the website?
 Is the backed by a known organization?
 What do other sources say about the organization?
 A good site makes it easy for you to know who is responsible for the site.

-Objectivity - Why does the site exist?
+Bias / Objectivity - Why does the site exist?
 “About this site” and “mission statement” are common titles for this type of info.
 Is the info provided as a public service?
 Do the authors express opinions?
 Are they trying to sell you something?
 Can you tell if the information you are reading is advertisement?
 Do the graphics, fonts, and verbiage play to the emotions?
 Is the author using data improperly to promote a position or a product?

 Advertising - Who pays for the site?
 Is there a lot of advertising?
 The source of funding can affect what content is presented.